efarish/portfolio/llm/simple_rag/README.md

 ## Introduction

 This project implements a simple retrieval augmented generation (RAG) application.
 I developed this application using VS Code, Python, LangChain, and Docker.
+The corpus indexed is the Bible.
+The indexing was done by the chapters of each book in the Bible.

 ## Demonstration